 It was taking over corporate boards.

-Now, she wanted to make sure that every board had to have women and minorities on it, no matter whether they knew what they were talking about, whether they were qualified, were they competent.
+Now, she wanted to make sure that every board had to have women and minorities on it, no matter whether they knew what they were talking about, whether they were qualified, were they confident.

 She just wanted a quota system, and she also wanted to tell corporations, if you're going to lay somebody off, let's have a federal government bureaucrat come to your company and make the decisions for you.